Andrew-Goetz/one-way-chat/README.md

 Compile with `make`.

 Run receiver, then run sender to start sending messages.
-For now, the code is hard-coded to communicate on localhost.
+For now, code will only work on localhost, as there needs to be added a way for sender to specify IP address of the receiver.

 ```
 Usage: ./receiver [PORT] [USERNAME]